d4rk-lucif3r/ai_canvas/README.md

 - **Smoothing Control**: Adjust the smoothness of your drawing lines
 - **Help Popup**: Interactive guide with instructions on how to use the app
 - **Debug Mode**: Visualize hand landmarks and pinch detection
-- **Responsive Design**: Works on various screen sizes
+- **Desktop-Optimized**: Designed for desktop use with a mobile detection warning
 - **Modern UI**: Sleek dark theme with orange accents

 ## How to Use

 1. **Open the Application**:
-   - Open `index.html` in a modern web browser (Chrome, Firefox, Edge recommended)
+   - Open `index.html` in a modern web browser on a desktop or laptop (Chrome, Firefox, Edge recommended)
+   - The application is designed for desktop use and will display a warning message on mobile devices
    - Allow camera access when prompted

 2. **Drawing**: